-The class of protection for systems with their own enclosure shall be a minimum of EN 60529 : 1991 IP 40.

-For systems for use in the open air the protection shall conform to at least EN 60529 : 1991 IP 54.
+The class of protection for systems with their own enclosure shall be a minimum of IP 40 according to EN 60529.
+For systems for use in the open air the protection shall be a minimum of IP 54 according to EN 60529.